allenai/pnp/experiments/wikitables/README.md

 trains the parser, and `TestWikiTablesCli` tests the parser.
 The scripts above run both of these programs in sequence to perform an experiment.

+## Troubleshooting

+The automatic caching of preprocessed training data is not aware of changes to the training parameters.
+If you change the number of DPD logical forms or the preprocessing pipeline in any way, these files must be deleted manually.
+You can also run into this issue unexpectedly, for example, if you accidentally mis-specify `--derivationsPath`.
+Three cached files are produced per data file.
+They have the same filename with an additional suffix such as `*.entities.json`.
+Simply delete them, and the training script will automatically re-run the preprocessing pipeline.